 Due to the presence of many potentially harmful chemicals and pieces of equipment, laboratory settings come with certain safety risks.
-Common lab injuries include burns, lacerations, and chemical irritation and inhalation; it’s important for lab staff and researchers to take certain safety precautions to prevent such injuries.
+Common lab injuries include burns, lacerations, and chemical irritation and inhalation; it’s important for lab staff and researchers to take certain lab safety precautions to prevent such injuries.
 According to the Congressional Research Service, “In 2016, there were 6.9 million scientists and engineers… employed in the United States, accounting for 4.9% of total U.S. employment.”
-To keep this large section of the workforce safe, it’s important to have all the items on this list of the safety equipment every lab needs.
+To keep this large section of the workforce safe, it’s important to have all the items on this list of the lab safety equipment.

 As one of the most sensitive parts of your body, your eyes are especially vulnerable when you’re working with hazardous chemicals and materials.
 As such, it’s important to always wear proper eye protection.
-Safety goggles are the ideal form of protection because they shield both sides of your face to prevent materials from entering your eyes.
+Safety goggles are the ideal form of lab safety gear for your eyes because they shield both sides of your face to prevent materials from entering your eyes.

 Choosing the right type of safety googles is essential.
 While some goggles are designed to protect against physical impact, chemical splash goggles are ideal for those who work with chemicals.
 In addition, some goggles also protect from laser or UV light hazards.